Encouraging a microfinance and WASH nexus to support a sustainable COVID-19 recovery

 MFIs have the legacy of supporting the recovery of local economies with savings, emergency loans, credit shield and short-term financing for housing after natural disasters.
 It is time for them to incorporate the agenda of improving health and hygiene through inclusive WASH into their longstanding agenda of addressing poverty.
 WASH-MFI links must be furthered, to prepare ourselves for the new normal landscape of development strategy, financing and delivery.

-Hasin Jahan is Country Director at WaterAid Bangladesh and Hossain I. Adib is Head of Programme Implementation at Practical Action, Bangladesh Country Office (and former Head of Programmes at WaterAid Bangladesh).
+Hasin Jahan is Country Director, WaterAid Bangladesh and Hossain I. Adib is Head of Programme Implementation at Practical Action, Bangladesh Country Office.